COMING UP: J.F. WILLUMSEN – COLOURS & FRAMES

 The dope fiend at the limits of ‘good taste’

 When the Musée D’Orsay in Paris showed a major retrospective exhibition of Willumsen in 2006, one picture had to be omitted.
-The monumental The Prince’s Wedding was considered inferior by the director at the time.
+The monumental The Wedding of the King’s Son was considered inferior by the director at the time.
 The painting shows an exalted bridal couple facing a group of wretched poor people who are invited to the wedding feast.
 All the figures were depicted with harsh realism when the work first saw the light of day in 1888.
 In 1949, however, Willumsen edited and developed the work.

 The change was spectacular: suddenly the prince and his bride were lit up in garish colours – as if cut from a Disney film.
 The contrast with the ragged wedding guests is enormous.
 The prince has the facial features of the young Willumsen and looks like a comic strip hero in gaudy pink and bright green.